Blog-Reference (pointers to this post on the Lars P. Syll blog and the Stumbling and Mumbling blog)

 The blatant problem of economics is that the agenda pushers — political economists in particular — have no consistent economic theory to works with.
 And the ultimate reason is the scientific incompetence of the theoretical economists of the Walrasian, Keynesian, Marxian, or Austrian sect.

-The distinctive mark of incompetence is that the profit theory is false since Adam Smith, that is, economists have no idea of the central phenomenon of their subject matter.
+The distinctive mark of incompetence is that the profit theory is false since Adam Smith, that is, economists have no idea of the foundational phenomenon of their subject matter.
 And this is how they became the scientific laughing stock.

 Methodologically, the ultimate reason for the overall scientific failure is that the foundational propositions, aka axioms, of economics are false.#1 This explodes the whole theoretical superstructure.

 Therefore, the one and only task of theoretical economics is to rectify the axiomatic foundations of economics.
 The clueless multiplication of hanging-in-the-air models is pointless.
 It did not work in the past and it will not work in the future.
+The time for a Paradigm Shift is now.

 The exemplary formulas contain nothing but measurable variables, which means that their empirical fit can be readily established.
 This ultimately leads from worthless political economics and model bricolage to economics as a science.